yguillen/cactophilic/README.txt

-# Genome-wide patterns of sequence divergence of protein-coding genes between Drosophila buzzatii and D. mojavensis #
+#### Genome-wide patterns of sequence divergence of protein-coding genes between Drosophila buzzatii and D. mojavensis #####
+Paper published in Journal of Heredity

 Files and scripts for the protein coding genes divergence exploration in cactophilic Drosophila #
-#

 Authors: Yolanda Guillén, Sònia Casillas and Marta Coronado

 CSV files: